JrSchild/grunt-retinafy/README.md

 An object with in each key the target size of your images.
 This could either be a fixed value or percentage.
 Possible values: `50%`, `w100`, `h80`.
 When both a height and width is specified (`w50h80`) the image will be scaled to it's biggest possible size inside these values without stretching it.

 The value of each item should be an object with a key suffix and/or prefix.
 The suffix will be appended to the filename before the extension.
 Example: `"50%": { suffix: '@1x' }`.
 The prefix will be prepended to the filename.
-If this ens with a slash a subfolder will be created for this file.
+If this ends with a slash, a subfolder will be created for this file.
 Examples: `"75%": { prefix: '1.5x' }`, `"75%": { prefix: '1.5x/' }`

 #### options.asyncLimit
-Type: `integer`
+Type: `Integer`
 Default value: 1

 Increase the amount of asynchronous actions at the same time.